DaveBackus/Data_Bootcamp/website/content/bootcamp_data.md

 * **VizWiz.** Andy Kriebel's ["visualization" blog](http://vizwiz.blogspot.com/).
 A steady stream of examples and advice, including the invaluable Makeover Monday.
 Tagline:  "Friends Don't Let Friends Use Pie Charts."

 * **Data is beautiful.**  On [Reddit](https://www.reddit.com/r/dataisbeautiful/).
 Relatively unfiltered, but a great source of ideas.

 ## More

 This is **not for the timid**, but we have a [huge collection](https://docs.google.com/document/d/1L2ZDKFyyqfOrCGbNcCIE9mmgap4tjkTNuw32hK4c6BI/edit?usp=sharing) of data sources and applications.
 Get a cold drink and a comfy chair and see what strikes your fancy.
 Active investing?
 Movie grosses?
 Sports?
 College Scorecard?
 Shooting deaths?
 All this and more.
+Similar courage is called for if you go to **[Awesome Public Datasets](https://github.com/caesar0301/awesome-public-datasets#awesome-public-datasets)**.
+There's way too much there, but one advantage is that it goes beyond economics and finance.